richo/cd-hook/README.md

 autocmd User chdir Rvm

-(If you use vim-rvm) and that command will be executed when you change directories.
-You can assign as many as you want!
+(If you use vim-rvm) and that command will be executed whenever you change directories with :Cd; which tab completes just like chdir.

 Normal contribution rules apply, fork->commit->pull request yada yada.